 - Loss of vision due to inflammation of the optic nerve

-There is no definitive test to positively diagnose MS. Instead, doctors will conduct a battery of tests and evaluations to rule out other diseases.
+There is no definitive test to positively diagnose MS. Instead, doctors will conduct tests and evaluations to rule out other diseases.
 These typically include:

 - A full neurological examination to assess mental, emotional and language functions as well as movement and coordination, vision, balance and sense function